Printassia/Voter/README.md

 # Voter
 Written in Java

 The program is made for each individual constituency.
 It allows Voters to vote for their canditate.
-The results are populated into MySql database.
+The results are populated into MySql database based on Voters Name, Political Party and Constituency.
 # A Bahamian themed Voter Software Application
 ![screen shot 2019-01-30 at 3 49 01 am](https://user-images.githubusercontent.com/29080731/51969927-a1f35b80-2443-11e9-86f9-7a21686e67b7.png)